 Health professionals in Ontario are regulated by their respective “college”.
-College mandates all relate to protecting the public through requiring and maintaining qualifications and standards of practice.
+College mandates all relate to protecting the public by requiring and maintaining qualifications and standards of practice.
 To achieve this, colleges initiate administrative actions against a health professional or corporation such as refusing/revoking registration, hearing complaints, exercising discipline, holding fitness hearings, and laying charges.

-The procedure for these administrative actions are nearly the same for all health professionals and primarily outlined in the Regulated Health Professionals Act, 1991 ("RHPA").
+The procedure for these administrative actions is nearly the same for all health professionals and primarily outlined in the Regulated Health Professionals Act, 1991 ("RHPA").
 Each profession also has their own legislation that corresponds with their college (ex.
 Chiropractic Act, 1991).
 The following are all the Ontario health professionals with their respective college and "home" legislation:

 Services